Hyperactive Magnetar Eruptions: Giant Flares, Baryon Ejections, and Fast Radio Bursts: Observational implications

 In addition to the prompt gamma-ray flare, the eruption will produce delayed gamma-rays, emitted by the ejected radioactive baryonic blob when it expands to gamma-ray transparency.
 Our simulation shows that most of the blob material was initially located rather deep in the crust, where hydrostatic pressure $g\Sigma$ is comparable to the magnetic pressure $B^2/8\pi$.
 Here, $g\sim 10^{14}$\,cm\,s$^{-2}$ is the gravitational acceleration, $\Sigma\sim \rho h$ is the column density, and $h\sim 10^4$\,cm is the hydrostatic scale-height of the crust.
 This gives a simple estimate for the initial density of the blob material, \beq \rho\sim \rho_{\rm drip}B_{16}^2. \eeq It is comparable to $10^{12}$\,g\,cm$^{-3}$ in our simulation.
 The initial nuclear composition of this material has the proton and neutron numbers $(Z,N)\sim (30,50)$.
 Before its advection to the surface by the diffusing magnetic loop, the material is squeezed by magnetic stresses.
 The blob then slowly emerges as an expanding mountain on the magnetar surface, with density decreasing to $\sim 0.1\rho_{\rm drip}$.
 Throughout this slow ambipolar drift phase, the blob remains thermally connected to the hot magnetar interior.
 As a result, at the onset of instability triggering the eruption, the elevated blob has temperature $T\sim 10^9$\,K, density $\rho\sim 0.1\rho_{\rm drip}$, and the electron fraction $Y_e\sim 0.4$.

-The baryonic blob ejected during the eruption experiences fast expansion, on a timescale $r/v_{\rm ej}\sim 1\,r_7$\,ms. Its nuclear composition then evolves out of equilibrium.
-The sudden decompression lowers the electron Fermi energy and enables $\beta$-decays of the neutron-rich nuclei; the nuclei also expel some neutrons.
+The baryonic blob ejected during the eruption experiences fast expansion, on a timescale $r/v_{\rm ej}\sim 1\,r_7$\,ms. The sudden decompression lowers the electron Fermi energy and enables $\beta$-decays of the neutron-rich nuclei; the nuclei also expel some neutrons.
 The heat produced by nuclear reactions temporarily offsets adiabatic cooling of the expanding blob (cf. the decompression $r$-process in initially cold ejecta described by \cite{Lattimer_1977} and \cite{Meyer_1989}).
 The ejected blob inevitably becomes radioactive, composed of nuclei with various lifetimes.

 Strong radioactivity is a generic feature of massive crustal ejections, hot or cold.
 It produces observable nonthermal MeV photons when the blob expands for $\gtrsim 10^3$\,s and the ejecta becomes transparent to $\gamma$-rays \citep{Patel_2025}.
 By that time, the temperature of the plasma and thermalized photons is strongly reduced by the adiabatic cooling.
-The drop of temperature below $10^5$\,K then leads to electron-ion recombination, and the baryonic blob releases its residual optical radiation from the radioactive energy thermalized during the opaque phase of expansion.
+The drop of temperature below $10^5$\,K then leads to electron-ion recombination, and the baryonic blob releases its residual optical radiation from the radioactive energy thermalized during the opaque phase of expansion \citep{Patel_2025B}.
 Thus, our eruption model gives a robust prediction of delayed MeV and optical flashes with a typical timescale $\gtrsim 10^3$\,s.
-Their expected light curves and spectra will require future calculations that can employ nuclear reaction network to trace the blob evolution from the onset of eruption to transparency.
+Their light curves and spectra will require future calculations that employ nuclear reaction networks to trace the blob evolution from the onset of eruption to transparency.